daksh931/FullSatck_ML_Job_Resume/README.md

 Have to use seperate servers for frontend and backend.
 Finally FLASK API on different server --> refer to repo -> https://github.com/daksh931/JobForceMLModel.git

+You can use credentials to login email - user@gmail.com password - user123

 You can use the app freely...
 NOTE -
 -> Please use signup before uploading your resume, sign up a proper email (eg- user@gmail.com) , proper name atleast of 6 chars long